-$$d(x,x_i) = \sqrt{\sum{j=1}^{n} (x_j - x{i,j})^2}$$ (16)
+$$d(x, x_i) = \sqrt{\sum{j=1}^{n} (x_j - x{i,j})^2}$$ (16)

-Here, $d(x,x_i)$ represents the Euclidean distance between the input vector x and a training sample x_i , where x_j and $x{i,j}$ are the j-th features of x and x_i , respectively, and n is the total number of features.
+Here, $d(x, x_i)$ represents the Euclidean distance between the input vector x and a training sample $x_i$ , where $x_j$ and $x{i,j}$ are the j-th features of x and $x_i$ , respectively, and n is the total number of features.

 In this study, the K-Nearest Neighbors (KNN) algorithm was utilized as a baseline classifier to evaluate the effectiveness of morphological features extracted from segmented cervical cell images.
-KNN was selected due to its intuitive, non-parametric nature and its ability to perform well on small-to-medium-sized datasets without requiring extensive model training.
-This study uses KNN to classify cells based on shape-based features such as area, perimeter, circularity, and eccentricity, which are relevant indicators of nucleus morphology.
-To optimize the performance of the classifier, several parameters were configured, including the number of neighbors (k), the distance metric, and the weighting function.
+KNN was selected due to its intuitive, non-parametric nature and its ability to perform well on small to medium-sized datasets without requiring extensive model training.
+This study utilizes KNN to classify cells based on shape-based features, including area, perimeter, circularity, and eccentricity, which are relevant indicators of nucleus morphology.
+To optimize the classifier's performance, several parameters were configured, including the number of neighbors (k), the distance metric, and the weighting function.
 The selection of these parameters was based on empirical testing and cross-validation to ensure a balanced trade-off between classification accuracy and computational efficiency.
 The parameters and their configurations are summarized in Table 2.